tardate/LittleCodingKata/README.md

-# 318 Little Coding Katas
+# 319 Little Coding Katas

-> Latest addition:sparkles: [Git Batch Push](./tools/git/batch_push) - Using a batch push technique to overcome 2GB GitHub limits
+> Latest addition:sparkles: [DeepSeek AI](./tools/ai/deepseek) - A first look at DeepSeek: its history, source, and a demonstration of running locally (macOS/apple silicon)

 Like many programmers, I have a folder that I've been carrying around for years into which I've squirrelled away all manner of tests, notes, tips and tricks.
 Occasionally I've thought about